trilitech/tezos-developer-docs/docs/architecture/bakers.md

 Staked tez may be slashed by the protocol if the baker misbehaves (e.g., proposes or attests two different blocks for the same level).

 A delegate participates in consensus in proportion to their _baking power_: the more baking power a delegate has, the more likely it is to be selected to bake or to validate blocks and thus receive the rewards.
-The baking power of a delegate is computed from the amounts of tez staked (by its own and by all its stakers) and owned (by its own and by all its delegators), knowing that non-staked tez are weighted half as much as staked tez in the sum.
+The baking power of a delegate is computed from the amounts of tez staked (by its own and by all its stakers) and owned (by its own and by all its delegators), knowing that non-staked tez are weighted one-third as much as staked tez in the sum.

 The delegate must have a baking power of at least 6,000 tez to be allowed to bake.